Igmpv2.ned

 //

-// Multicast routers maintains a list for each interface containing
+// Multicast routers maintain a list for each interface containing

 // the multicast groups that have listeners on that interface.